Appendix B — Research computing overview

 There are two critical differences between these two books and ours.
 First, we felt it was important to include code to reproduce every analysis in the book.
 In contrast, “The Effect” and “The Mixtape” only include code to produce some of the analyses they contain.
 Including code for every analysis in those books would likely have resulted in significant greater length and complexity, and doing so in multiple languages even more so.

 Second, “The Effect” and “The Mixtape” largely skip complicated data steps and use small data sets.
-In contrast, we generally go through all the data steps required to produce our analyses.2 And also we use (relatively!) large data sets, such as CRSP and Compustat that require paying attention to the “logistics” of getting the data into whatever statistical analysis package in being used.
+In contrast, we generally go through all the data steps required to produce our analyses.1 And also we use (relatively!) large data sets, such as CRSP and Compustat that require paying attention to the “logistics” of getting the data into whatever statistical analysis package is being used.
 In this regard, the approach we use in this book provides a particularly low-cost way to access these data sets, as we discuss in Section 6.1.
-Achieving similar results with either Python or Stata would require in most cases a significant “data step” (to use SAS terminology) using SQL followed by data analysis of the resulting data frames using native tools.
+Achieving similar results with (say) Stata would require in most cases a significant “data step” (to use SAS terminology) using SQL followed by data analysis of the resulting data frames using native tools.
 We believe that the dplyr

--based approach used here results in code that is easier to understand.3
+-based approach used here results in code that is easier to understand.2

 Even though this book uses R, we believe it should be of interest to dedicated users of SAS, Stata, and Python.
 First, one can probably get a lot of out this book with a minimal investment in learning R. We have endeavoured to make the code understandable even if viewed as a kind of pseudo-code (in this regard, we think R—especially with dplyr